IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_storageclasses_topology.md

 # Creating a StorageClass with topology feature

-Create a separate storage class yaml file must be created for StorageClass to be Topology Aware.
+When using the Topology Aware feature, different parameters must be taken into account, when creating a storage class yaml file.
+Use this information to create a StorageClass that is Topology Aware.

 **Note:** For information and parameter definitions that are not related to topology awareness, be sure to see the information provided in [Creating a StorageClass](csi_ug_config_create_storageclasses.md), in addition to the current section.

-The StorageClass file must be defined to contain topology information, based of of the labels that were already defined on the nodes in the cluster (see [Compatibility and requirements](content\installation\csi_ug_requirements.md)).
-This determines the storage pools that are then served as candidates for PersistentVolumeClaim (PVC) requests made, as well as the subset of nodes that can make sure of the volumes provisioned by the CSI driver.
+The StorageClass file must be defined to contain topology information, based off of the labels that were already defined on the nodes in the cluster (see [Compatibility and requirements](content\installation\csi_ug_requirements.md)).
+This determines the storage pools that are then served as candidates for PersistentVolumeClaim (PVC) requests made, as well as the subset of nodes that can make use of the volumes provisioned by the CSI driver.

 With topology awareness, the StorageClass must have the `volumeBindingMode` set to `WaitForFirstConsumer` (as defined in the yaml example below.)
 This defines that any PVCs that are requested with this specific StorageClass, will wait to be configured until the CSI driver can see the worker node topology.